-Drowning is the world’s 3rd leading cause of preventable death in children after malnutrition and diarrhea.
+Drowning is the world’s 3rd leading cause of preventable death in children after malnutrition and diarrhoea.
 It is the single largest killer of children in Bangladesh and the primary cause of injury death in children aged 1–14 in China.
-While the world has made unprecedented advances in tackling hunger and diarrhea, drowning deaths have been largely neglected.
+While the world has made unprecedented advances in tackling hunger and diarrhoea, drowning deaths have been largely neglected.
 Basic survival swimming can save lives but is rarely taught.

 Women and girls are particularly vulnerable due to cultural norms regarding modesty, and die in greater numbers than males in flood disasters.
 Climate change is making such weather events more frequent and intense.
 Paying attention to drowning deaths, and their often gendered nature, must now be a part of climate adaptation in all flood-prone countries and regions.
 Every country must have a strategy to address this and the skills and resources to implement it.

 This is the focus of my campaign, TEACH A GIRL TO SWIM.
 I believe that action to tackle drowning will help save lives, empower girls and women, and contribute to climate resilience in some of the most vulnerable communities in the world.